13 Weird Ways to Help Fight Your Depression Without Medication

 If you can’t get outside, I highly recommend getting a light therapy lamp.

-When I first started hearing about light therapy lamps about a few years ago, I was intrigued.
+When I first started hearing about light therapy lamps years ago, I was intrigued.

 I wondered if there was any science to it, or if it was just some sort of placebo effect.